|

 Endoscopy: Procedure, Types, What To Expect - Cleveland Clinic

 An endoscopy is a procedure done to examine structures inside your body up close.
 During an endoscopy, a healthcare provider places a long, thin tube (endoscope) inside your body until it reaches the organ or area they need to check.
-Most endoscopes have a light and special camera at the end.

 |